THIS IS A EXPERIMENTAL DETECTION

 This detection has been marked experimental by the Splunk Threat Research team.
 This means we have not been able to test, simulate, or build datasets for this detection.
 Use at your own risk.
 This analytic is NOT supported.

 This analytic identifies suspicious behavior related to ProxyShell against on-premise Microsoft Exchange servers.
+This analytic has been replaced by GUID d436f9e7-0ee7-4a47-864b-6dea2c4e2752 which utilizes the Web Datamodel.

 Modification of this analytic is requried to ensure fields are mapped accordingly.